Praqma/helmsman/docs/how_to/apps/lifecycle_hooks.md

 ## Supported lifecycle stages

+> hook types are case sensitive.
+Also, note the camleCase.

-- pre-install : before installing a release.
+- `preInstall` : before installing a release.
-- post-install: after installing a release.
+- `postInstall`: after installing a release.
-- pre-upgrade: before upgrading a release.
+- `preUpgrade`: before upgrading a release.
-- post-upgrade: after upgrading a release.
+- `postUpgrade`: after upgrading a release.
-- pre-delete: before uninstalling a release.
+- `preDelete`: before uninstalling a release.
-- post-delete: after uninstalling a release.
+- `postDelete`: after uninstalling a release.

 ## Hooks stanza details